 These programs provide eligible students the opportunity to complete a bachelor’s degree and a master’s degree within five years.

-Graduate certifications in advanced language and literacy science; Africana studies; ethnography; geographic information systems; gerontology; heritage preservation; Latin American studies; Teaching English to speakers of other Languages (TESOL); translation or interpretation; and women’s, gender and sexuality studies
+Graduate certifications in advanced language and literacy science; Africana studies; ethnography; geographic information systems; gerontology; heritage preservation; Latin American studies; Teaching English to speakers of other Languages (TESOL); translation & interpretation; trustworthy AI; and women’s, gender and sexuality studies

 POINTS OF PRIDE